tmic/greetings/README.md

 # greetings
 greetings.sh is a script that displays a greeting on login.
 I added activation of the script in ~/.bashrc file.
 There may be other methods.

+greetings_compilation.sh is a script that revises the actors list based on desired max actor height using the greetings_template.sh script.

 ## Technical considerarions
 ### Dependencies
 Current script depends on